The complexity of general-valued CSPs seen from the other side: Search VCSP( , )

-If $\C$ is a class of valued structures, the problem \problem{Reduction Step($\C$)} takes as input some $\structA \in \C$ and a mapping $g: A \mapsto A$ that belongs to the support of some inverse fractional homomorphism from $\structA$ to $\structA$.
-The goal is to compute a mapping $g^+: A \mapsto A$ such that $g^+(A) \subsetneq g(A)$ and $g^+$ belongs to the support of some inverse fractional homomorphism from $\structA$ to $\structA$, or assert that no such mapping exist.
+If $\C$ is a class of valued structures, the problem \problem{Reduction Step($\C$)} takes as input some $\structA \in \C$ and a mapping $g: A \mapsto A$ that belongs to the support of some IFH from $\structA$ to $\structA$.
+The goal is to compute a mapping $g^+: A \mapsto A$ such that $g^+(A) \subsetneq g(A)$ and $g^+$ belongs to the support of some IFH from $\structA$ to $\structA$, or assert that no such mapping exist.
 The relevance of this problem to \problem{Core Computation} is highlighted by the following proposition.